 The Benefits of a Central AC Unit

-Central air conditioning systems make use of ductwork to distribute cooled air in every room.
-An air handler that has a filter that captures particulates regulates the flow of air.
+Central air conditioning systems utilize ductwork to distribute cool air throughout the rooms.
+A air handler equipped with a filter that captures particulates regulates the airflow.

-The unit is usually placed in a small enclosure that is outside the home.
-The unit’s quiet operation will increase your comfort, as it will keep the constant hum and whirrr of window AC units from disrupting your indoor peace.
+The unit is typically located in a small enclosure that is outside the home.
+The unit’s quiet operation will increase your comfort as it will stop the constant hum and whirrrr of window AC units from disrupting indoor peace.

 Energy Efficiency

-Central air conditioners consume more energy than wall-mounted units, modern systems are more efficient than the ones used in the past.
-The refrigerant that depletes the ozone R22 was phased out in 2006 and was replaced by an eco-friendly product known as 410A and manufacturers are constantly experimenting with new technologies to help their systems consume less energy.
+Although it is true that central air conditioners require more energy to operate than a wall-mounted unit, the truth is that the modern systems are more efficient than the ones used in years in the past.
+The refrigerant that ozone depletes R22 was eliminated in 2006 and was replaced with an environmentally friendly product known as 410A Manufacturers are constantly experimenting with new technologies that help their systems consume less energy.

-Contrary to window AC units, which are specifically designed to cool the room they’re mounted in, central AC systems can distribute cool air throughout your home with air ducts.
-The cooling process begins when your thermostat signals that the air handler must start cycling.
-The air handler pulls warm air from your living areas and then passes it over the evaporator coil which is filled with cool refrigerant.
-The heat in the air causes the refrigerant to absorb energy and transform into gas.
-The compressor then raises the temperature and pressure of the refrigerant.
-As it pumps it, it carries the heat out of the evaporator coil back into the house, where it’s cooled and distributed through your ductwork again.
+Contrary to window AC units, which are specifically designed to cool the room in which they are installed central AC systems can distribute cool air throughout your home by using air ducts.
+The cooling process starts when your thermostat tells the air handler to begin cycling on.
+The air handler draws hot air from your home and passes it through the evaporator coil that is filled with cool refrigerant.
+The heat from the air causes refrigerant to absorb energy and transform into gas.
+The refrigerant then gets pumped to the outdoor unit, where the compressor raises its temperature and pressure.
+When it pumps it pushes the heat away from the evaporator coil and back into the house where it is cooled before being distributed throughout your ductwork.

-Central AC systems are the most efficient when it comes to controlling temperature in large spaces.
-They can consistently cool rooms that are farther away than one wall AC unit can, and they offer better energy efficiency in general.
+The truth is that central AC systems are the most efficient choice when it comes to controlling the temperature of large areas.
+They can cool rooms that are farther away from a single AC unit and have greater energy efficiency.

 Convenience

-In addition to comfort and energy efficiency central air conditioning systems also provide lots of convenience.
-These systems can cool the entire business or home with one unit and don’t require vents like window units.
+Central air conditioning systems aren’t only efficient and comfortable, they also provide a great variety of convenience.
+These systems can cool the entire office or home in only one unit and don’t need ducts like window units.
 They are also fitted with high-quality filters to help keep allergens and pollutants out of the air.
-This is particularly helpful for those who suffer from respiratory or allergies.
+This is especially helpful for those who suffer from respiratory or allergies.

 Central AC is a popular cooling system, and for good reason.
-This is a great option for homes with ductwork and need an effective cooling solution.
-These systems can cool each room with just one vent.
-They can also be used in conjunction with thermostats that are zoned for home use, which allow you to manage the cooling needs of different rooms in your house.
+It’s ideal for homes with ductwork and want an effective cooling solution.
+These systems can provide cool air to every room with just one vent.
+They can also be paired with home zone control, which allows you to regulate the cooling requirements in different areas of the home using an intelligent thermostat.

-This is the most commonly used kind of AC system that operates similarly as a furnace.
-Central air conditioners have an outdoor unit that blasts warm air, and a smaller indoor unit that pulls cold or hot air from the ductwork.
-The refrigerant is pumped through lines from the air handler, and it absorbs heat in the process.
-The cool air is pushed back to the air handler in the home and circulated via the ductwork to other rooms.
+This is the most commonly used type of AC system and operates in a similar manner similar to a furnace.
+Central air conditioners are comprised of an outdoor unit that blasts warm air and a smaller inside unit that pulls cold or hot air from the ductwork.
+The refrigerant is pumped through the lines that connect to the air handler, and it absorbs heat in the process.
+The cooled air is pushed back to the air handler inside the home and circulated via the ductwork to other rooms.

-Central air conditioning systems can also reduce humidity.
-This is especially crucial in our humid climate.
-The air handler can remove excess moisture, and then release it to the outside, which helps to prevent the growth of mildew and mold in your ductwork.
+Central air conditioning systems can also help reduce humidity.
+This is especially important in our humid climate.
+The air handler will take excess moisture from your ductwork and then release it to the outside.
+This helps prevent mold and mildew from growing.

-It’s time to upgrade your cooling system if older than 15 years.
-A new, top-quality AC system will allow you to save money on energy bills as well as protect the integrity of your ductwork.
+If your cooling system is approaching 15 years old, it’s time to consider replacing it with a brand new and more efficient model.
+A new, high quality AC system will allow you to save money on energy costs and also protect the integrity of your ductwork.
 Contact Chancey & Reynolds to learn more about our cooling solutions.
-We can assist you in selecting the right air conditioner to meet your budget and needs.
+We can assist you in selecting the perfect air conditioner for your budget and requirements.

 Maintenance

-Your air conditioner, like any other major appliance requires regular maintenance to ensure it runs smoothly.
-Some routine maintenance tasks can be performed by the homeowner, however, other tasks should be handled by certified experts.
-Signing an agreement for maintenance is the best way to stay on top of AC problems.
-These agreements typically come with discounts on repairs and other perks, such as priority scheduling.
+As with any major appliance the air conditioner also requires regular maintenance to ensure it runs smoothly.
+Certain maintenance tasks that are routine can be performed by the homeowner, while others should be left to licensed experts.
+The best way to avoid getting caught up of AC issues is to sign to a maintenance contract, which often comes with a discount on repairs and benefits such as priority scheduling.

 Clean the Condenser Unit

-A condenser unit that is dirty will restrict air flow, reduce the efficiency of the system and increase energy costs.
-To prevent the accumulation of dirt and debris, turn off the power to your compressor unit prior to you begin cleaning.
-Then, using the help of a garden hose and rag, gently clean the coil fins and blades of your fan to remove dirt leaves, twigs, and twigs.
-After washing, use a paper towel and sanitation spray to wipe and sanitize the fan blades.
-You should also straighten any bent fins that may have been caused by wind, or other weather conditions.
+A dirty condenser unit will limit air flow, reduce system efficiency, and increase the cost of energy.
+To prevent a build-up of dirt and other debris, turn off the power supply to the compressor unit prior to when you begin cleaning.
+Then using a garden hose, gently wash the coil fins and fan blades to remove dirt leaves, twigs and other debris.
+After washing, use a paper towel and a spray of sanitation to clean and disinfect the fan blades.
+It’s also a good idea to straighten out any noticeable bent fins, which could be caused by wind or other weather conditions.

 Line Sets

-If your central air conditioner is more than 10 years old, it is recommended to get a professional to examine the line sets, the copper tubes that connect the indoor air conditioning evaporator coil with the outdoor compressor and condenser unit.
-The lines are a conduit for refrigerant and any cracks or rust may cause leaks that can lead to low cooling and costly costs for utility.
+If your central air conditioner has been running for more than 10 years, it is recommended to employ a professional to examine the line sets.
+These are the copper tubes that connect the indoor evaporator coil to the outdoor compressor and condenser.
+The lines are filled with refrigerant and any corrosion or cracks could cause leaks that could result in a decrease in cooling and higher cost of energy.

 Air Filter